Tattoos of eagles represent a broad scope of nations and peoples, who all honor the eagle on their bodies for many different reasons.

-In a mountain or forest landscape, an eagle would feel right at home.
+In a mountain or forest landscape tattoo, an eagle would feel right at home.

-This is a nice way to add some life and movement to an otherwise stagnant design.
+This is a nice way to add some life and movement to an otherwise stagnant tattoo design.

 In Jime’s tattoo, a dragon and snake face off with a menacing eagle flying overhead.

-In these tattoos, epic animals from the sky, land, and sometimes sea are locked in an eternal battle for dominance.
+In these tattoos, epic animals from the sky, land, and sometimes sea are locked in an eternal set-to.

-As a predatory bird, the eagle often represents the “sky” element of the design.
+As a predatory bird, the eagle often represents the “sky” element of the tattoo design.

-The best battle royales have more than 2 animals, and you’ll want to be able to see the detail of each one.
+The best battle-royale tattoos have more than 2 animals, and you’ll want to be able to see the detail of each one.

-These make amazing back pieces, or could also work on a torso.
+These make amazing back pieces tattoo, or could also work on a torso.